 5. Bank SO (Agricultural Field Officer)

-You get assigned to the Agricultural Field Department mostly in rural branches of a Bank.
+The branches in the rural areas generally require an Agricultural Field Officer to carry out the duties.
 The tasks on a Bank SO as an Agricultural Field Officer can be quite challenging.
-Here is a brief overview of the various tasks and duties.
+Here is a brief overview of the various functions and responsibilities.

 - Provide detailed information to all the customers about various banking processes and schemes.
-The crowd might be less educated so the language needs to simple.
+The customers can sometimes be less educated and require more assistance.

-- Promote loans of all the people who fulfill the criteria and norms of the bank.
+- Promote loans of all the people who fulfil the criteria and norms of the bank.

 6. Bank SO (Rajbhasha Adhikari)

-- Translate and Proofread all the important documents that are circulated in the Bank.
+- Translate and proofread all the essential documents that are circulated in the Bank.
 These documents can be internal or outbound.
-It is the duty of Rajbhasha Adhikari to complete this task efficiently.
+Rajbhasha Adhikari has to complete this task efficiently.

-- Organize workshops for training bank personnel in the language that is spoken by most of the customers.
+- Organise workshops for training bank personnel in the language that is spoken by most of the customers.

-- Rajbhasha Adhikari officers also have to ensure that the official notifications and directives send between the banking government organizations must be in both Hindi and English Language.
+- Rajbhasha Adhikari officers also must ensure that the official notifications and directives sent between the banking government organisations must be Hindi and English.

-- As a Bank PO, you have multiple verticals to work upon, which opens doors to various career prospects.
+- A Bank PO has multiple verticals to work upon, which opens doors to various career prospects and,

 Bank PO vs Bank SO – Pay Scale

-We can clearly see that the average pay package to a Bank PO and Bank SO is pretty much the same.
+From the above information, we can conclude that there is not much difference in the pay scale of a Bank PO and Bank SO.
 The only difference occurs in terms of perks and benefits.